VinCam01/ML_Project_775831/README.md

   <em><small>Figure 4</small></em>
 </p>

-Once the classes were balanced, we proceeded with the encoding of categorical variables, adopting binary encoding for the ones with two classes and one-hot-encoding for the remaining ones.
+Once the classes were balanced, to make the features adequate and be able to fit them in the model,was adopted binary encoding for the ones with two classes and one-hot-encoding for the remaining ones.

-Afterwords, we implemented the Cramer's V method to retain only the categorical variables that have a strong association with the response one.
-Indeed, this method is used to assess the association between two categorical variables, based on the chi-squared, it provides a value between 0 and 1 where 0 represents no association and 1 perfect association.
+Afterwords, the Cramer's V method was implemented to retain only the categorical variables that have a strong association with the response.
+Indeed, this method, which is based on the chi-squared, is used to assess the association between two categorical variables by providing a value between 0 and 1: where 0 represents no association and 1 perfect association.
-After computing the metric, we defined a 0.25 threshold and for the features below it, we either included them in the class 'OTHER', if the variable was encoded, or dropped it otherwise.
+After computing the metric, a 0.25 threshold was set and the features below it were either included in the class 'OTHER', if the variable was encoded, or dropped it otherwise.

 ### 2.2 - Models
 In this section we will explore all the statistical and machine learning models that we attempted in order to find the best performing one regarding the accomplishment of our goal.